preludeorg/community/docs/operator/advanced/api.md

 ---
 The internal API uses a self-signed certificate by default, as it is only accessible on localhost.
-Since you own both sides of the connection (client and server) we are optimizing for preventing network sniffing, not trust between the client and server.
+Since you own both sides of the connection (client and server), we are optimizing for preventing network sniffing, not trust between the client and server.

 ### Authentication